microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 Intra-epoch view
 ~~~~~~~~~~~~~~~~
-Detailed information of resource holders and selected tick could be
+User could view detailed information of selected resource holders or tick
-viewed under this mode.
+under this mode.
+In order for users to better understand the data, we
+separate the data into time dimension and space dimension.
+Users could view
+both the value of a resource holder's property over time and the state of
+all resource holders at a selected time(e.g. tick).

 Inter-epoch view
 ~~~~~~~~~~~~~~~~
-Cross-epoch comprehensive and specific information could be viewed under this mode.
+User could view cross-epoch information under this mode.
+In order to make users intuitively observe the results of the iterative algorithm, such as whether the results converge as expected, we extracted important attributes of resource holder from each epoch as a summary of the current epoch and display them centrally in the Inter-epoch View.
+Users are free to choose the interval they care about and the sampling rate within the selected interval.
+Line chart and bar chart can effectively help users to know the results of the experiment.

 Epoch/Snapshot/Resource Holder Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~